jones58/brutalist-map/README.md

 ## TODO:

-- fix mobile css - titles and stuff on wrong. - values for margins probably affecting it.
 - thinner font for place names in mapbox studio style.
-- change pop up offset

-### Markers - edit dataset in Mapbox Studio

-- edit styling of marker popups, maybe do them yourself somehow - see browser developer tools for bits of this.
+- change pop up offset and styling of marker popups, maybe do them yourself somehow - see browser developer tools for bits of this.
-- tick box whether you have visited the landmark, stored in local storage.

-### Colours
+### Colours to change in mapbox studio

 - change dot color for brutalist buildings, yellow.
 - white for labels same as background white